rishabprasad005/role-courses/RH124/Notes.md

 - **Protecting Arguments from Expansion:-**
   - Many characters have special meaning in the Bash shell.
 To keep the shell from performing shell expansions on parts of your command line, you can quote and escape characters and strings.

-  - the backslash (\) is an escape character in the Bash shell.
+  - The backslash (\) is an escape character in the Bash shell.
 It will protect the character immediately following it from expansion.
 In the below example, protecting the dollar sign from expansion caused Bash to treat it as a regular character and it did not perform variable expansion on $HOME.

     ```bash
     [user@host glob]$ echo the value of $HOME is your home directory.